pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `raft-reject-transfer-leader-duration`

-+ The protection time for new nodes, which is used to control the shortest time to migrate Raft Leader to the newly added node.
-Setting this value too small might lead to the failure of Leader migration.
++ The protection time for new nodes, which is used to control the shortest interval to migrate a leader to the newly added node.
+Setting this value too small might cause the failure of leader transfer.
 + Default value: `3s`
 + Minimum value: `0`

 ### `split-region-check-tick-interval`

-+ Checks whether the Region needs time interval for Region splitting. `0` means that this feature is disabled.
++ Specifies the interval at which to check whether the Region split is needed. `0` means that this feature is disabled.
 + Default value: `10s`
 + Minimum value: `0`

 ### `region-split-check-diff`

-+ The maximum value allowed for the Region data to exceed the specified size
++ The maximum value by which the Region data is allowed to exceed before Region split
 + Default value: 1/16 of the Region size.
 + Minimum value: `0`